 About a third of patients report painful scalp sensations or facial twitching during the magnetic pulses, which also tend to diminish over the course of the treatment.
-In addition, repositioning the coil and adjusting the stimulation settings can reduce these mild side effects.
+Repositioning the coil and adjusting the stimulation settings can also help to reduce these mild side effects.

 The most serious risk of TMS is the possibility of producing a seizure—but the risk is very small at around .001%.
-For this reason, people who have a high risk of seizure - like those with epilepsy or who have a history of head injury are typically not candidates for TMS.
-There have been only a few documented cases of seizures occurring due to TMS treatment.
+While there have been only a few documented cases of seizures occurring due to TMS treatment, if you have a high risk of seizure—if you have epilepsy or a history of head injury, for example—then you’re unlikely to be a candidate for TMS.

-TMS has been approved in the U.S. for about 10 years.
-So far, there are no reported lasting negative effects associated with TMS treatment.
+TMS has been approved in the U.S. for just over 10 years and so far, there are no reported lasting negative effects associated with the treatment.

 Who cannot get TMS

-TMS uses magnetic energy, so people who have metal in their head or neck are not able to receive TMS, with the exception of braces or dental fillings.
+In addition to those with epilepsy or a family history of seizures, TMS is not suitable for several other types of patient.
+Since TMS uses magnetic energy, people who have metal in their head or neck are not able to receive TMS, with the exception of braces or dental fillings.

 Examples of metal objects that would prevent TMS treatment include: